Cognigy/Documentation/docs/en/docs/agent-assist/migration/integrating-agent-assist-with-cognigy-ai-app-helm-chart.md

 ## Migration Process

+To initiate the migration, complete the following tasks.

 ### Note on Downtime

 Switching the `ingress` as part of the migration process will create a period of downtime.
 The product will be unavailable until all the new pods in the `county-ai` namespace are up and running, and the agent-assist namespace is deleted.
 Plan this migration accordingly to minimize impact.